hansen7/Lifelong-Learning/README.md

-# Hansen's Notebook on Python Learning
+# Hansen's Notebook on Self-Paced CS Learning
-— This is a place that I use as a record for my python learning trip :) and I will list the resources that I used for Python and Machine Learning here.
+— This is a place that I use as a record for my cs learning trip :) and I will list the resources that I used for Python and Machine Learning here.